 When my son told me he would be passing through Paris, I asked him to look her up.
 I told him where he could find her – but I doubted she would still be there.

 My last glimpse of her was on a subway platform.
 She was waving goodbye.
 The station was big and she was a tiny girl, no larger than a mouse it seemed.
-She wore a red beret, a black skirt and a white blouse.
-As my train pulled away from the station, her long black hair lay against the blouse and was visible from far down the track.
+She wore a red beret, a black skirt and a white blouse, and as my train pulled away from the station, her long black hair lay against the blouse and was visible from far down the track.

 At the time, she was dead-drunk and it broke my heart to leave her like that.
 She was so drunk she needed to steady herself against the station wall to wave good-bye and that is how I remember her.

-I had gone to Spain, to Pamplona, for The Running of the Bulls and believe me, the best part of the festival of San Fermin is not the bulls – it is in the bars and I found the best in the city.
+I had gone to Pamplona, Spain for The Running of the Bulls and believe me, the best part of the festival of San Fermin is not the bulls – it is in the bars and I found the best in the city.

 These guys loved to brag and sing, but not about running with bulls.
 Their songs were a taunt to a much more dangerous creature, the soldiers of dictator Ferdinand Franco.